krathalan/apparmor-profiles/README.md

 # $ aa-enforce /etc/apparmor.d/*
 ```

-This fairly complex profile also allows mpv to utilize youtube-dl.
-I have also verified that this AppArmor profile works when mpv is invoked by other programs (like [streamlink](https://streamlink.github.io/)).

-Use the command line flag `--gpu-context=wayland` for Wayland support.

-Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.

 ## 🛑 New profiles
 These profiles are new, and somewhat untested.
 Use at your own risk.

+### bluetoothd
+An extremely simple profile for the [`bluetoothd` executable started by the Systemd service `bluetooth.service`](https://wiki.archlinux.org/index.php/Bluetooth).

 ### gpg-agent
-A relatively simple profile for the standard `gpg-agent`.
+A relatively simple profile for the [standard `gpg-agent`](https://wiki.archlinux.org/index.php/GPG#gpg-agent).
 This profile has only been tested with the gtk2 pinentry program.
 Please keep isolated backups of your GPG keys.

 ### iwd
-Read more about `iwd`: https://wiki.archlinux.org/index.php/Iwd

-An extremely simple profile for the new NetworkManager wireless backend `iwd` but very untested.
-Wifi connections, Wireguard connections, switching Wifi networks, etc. all work on my machine with an Intel 9260AC.
-Use at your own networking peril.
+An extremely simple profile for the [new NetworkManager wireless backend, `iwd`](https://wiki.archlinux.org/index.php/Iwd).

 ### mako
-An extremely simple profile for the Wayland-native notification daemon, `mako`.
+An extremely simple profile for the [Wayland-native notification daemon, `mako`](https://github.com/emersion/mako).
 You may need to edit the profile to allow `mako` to access your configuration file, if it's a symlink to somewhere other than inside `~/.config/mako/`.

 ### NetworkManager
-A relatively simple profile for the standard `NetworkManager` but very untested.
-Wifi connections, Wireguard connections, switching Wifi networks, etc. all work on my machine with an Intel 9260AC.
-Use at your own networking peril.
+A relatively simple profile for the [standard `NetworkManager`](https://wiki.archlinux.org/index.php/Networkmanager).

 ### redshift
 This extremely simple profile has been tested to work correctly on Wayland (sway) with the `redshift-wlr-gamma-control` AUR package.

 ### ssh-agent
-An extremely simple profile for the standard `ssh-agent` (no pinentry).
+An extremely simple profile for the [standard `ssh-agent`](https://wiki.archlinux.org/index.php/SSH_agent#ssh-agent) (no pinentry).
+Please keep isolated backups of your ssh keys.

 ### swaybg ⚠️
+An extremely simple profile for the [default sway background setter program, `swaybg`](https://github.com/swaywm/swaybg).

 From the top of the profile:
 ```
 # Please note: you may need to edit this file to specify the location of your
 # wallpaper!
 ```

-Otherwise an extremely simple profile for the default sway background setter program `swaybg`.

 ### syncthing ⚠️
-Read more about syncthing: https://syncthing.net/

-A fairly simple profile for the wonderful decentralized file synchronization service Syncthing.
+A fairly simple profile for the [decentralized file synchronization application, Syncthing](https://syncthing.net).
 This profile has not been tested extensively.
 Please keep isolated backups of your data, regardless of whether or not you use this profile.

 From the top of the profile:
 ```